relimation/dakthi/dakthi.md

 Superlatives are constructed using a quantifier

-	ke kilo rataru s'xoqu s'ciri do
-	2SG more honorable PL-person.CL PL-all COP
-	You are most honorable of all people.
+	s'xoqu       s'ciri rali      ke  kilo rataru do PL-person.CL PL-all POSS.INAL 2SG more honorable COP Of all people, you are most honorable.

 # Nature